HFF-Git/VCPU-32/VCPU32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The load absolute instruction will load the content of the physical memory address into the general register "r".
 The absolute 32-bit address is computed by adding the signed offset or the general register "a" to general register "b".

 The "M" bit indicates base register increment.
 If set, a negative value in the "ofs" field or negative content "a" will add the offset to the base register before the memory access, otherwise after the memory access.
 The LDwA instructions is a privileged instructions.
+If the "b" and "r" register are the same, the operation will store the loaded result in the register and the base registewr address modification is ignored.

 #### Operation